mia-platform/documentation/docs/development_suite/endpoints-overview/endpoints-overview.md

 ### FIltering

 The Endpoints Overview results can be filtered using the drop-down menus concerning the project names and the required features.
-The Endpoints Overview results are filtered showing only the row that satisfies all the chosen filters.
+The Endpoints Overview results are filtered showing only the rows that satisfy all the chosen filters.

 ![Project filter](img/project-name-filter.png)